 So identify your client's "real problems."
 (Yes, she has several.)
-Then crack those problems with unconventional advertising.
-With ambient concepts that interact with the audience in their world.
+Then explore unconventional solutions to those problems beyond traditional media.
+Like these:

-A creative approach to media strategy is not so simple, and can involve some of the following:
+A creative approach to media is not so simple, and can involve some of the following:

 - Identify both the current digital and traditional media consumed by your audience.